aaronjyoder/aaronjyoder/README.md

 Java.

-I've used Kotlin and like some of the features it has, but I personally think that it obscures too much in the name of null safety.
-Null safety is really only an issue in Java if you follow poor practices.
-Having worked with others directly on Kotlin code, Kotlin allows you to much more easily fall into very bad practices that lead to poor readability and poor stability.
-Contrary to what seems to be popular belief, less code does not always equal more readability.
-I think Kotlin is great for personal projects that you want to iterate quickly on, but I think it's currently a poor language choice for team projects.
+I've used Kotlin and like some of the features it has, but I still prefer Java and the direction it is currently headed.
+I have several qualms with Kotlin, but I won't get into them here.

-Other languages I've used in the past are BASIC, Lua, C, C++, C#, Python, Haskell, and JavaScript.
+Other languages I've used in the past include, but are not limited to, BASIC, Lua, C, C++, C#, Python, Haskell, and JavaScript.

 ### What languages are you learning right now?